Han Seong-sook

-Han Seong-sook (born 20 June 1967) is a South Korean business executive and former journalist who has served as the minister of SMEs and startups since 2025.
-She was previously the chief executive officer (CEO) of Naver Corporation from 2017 to 2021.
+Han Seong-sook (born 20 June 1967) is a South Korean businesswoman and politician who has served as the prime minister of South Korea since 2026.
+She was previously the chief executive officer (CEO) of Naver Corporation from 2017 to 2021 and served as the minister of SMEs and startups from 2025 to 2026.
+She is the first woman to hold the position since Han Myeong-sook in 2006, 20 years prior.

 Early life and education

 Han Seong-sook was born on 20 June 1967 in Gyeonggi Province.
 She received a Bachelor's degree in English Literature from Sookmyung Women's University in 1989.

 Career

 Early career

 In 1989, Han began working as a reporter at Mincom.
 She later reported for PC Line.
 In 1995, she led public relations for Nanum Technology.

 Naver

 In 1997, Han was a founding member of Empas, one of South Korea's most popular search engines in the early 2000s, and led its search business.
 After Empas was sold to SK Communications in 2007, Han began to serve in executive roles at Naver under its original incarnation as NHN Corporation.

-In 2017, Han, a Vice President at the time, became CEO of Naver Corporation after Kim Sang-hun stepped down from the role.
+In 2017, Han, a vice president at the time, became CEO of Naver Corporation after Kim Sang-hun stepped down from the role.
 As the company's first female CEO, Han lead the development of Naver Pay and V Live and Naver's acquisition of Wattpad.

 In 2021, Han stepped down as CEO after a Naver employee committed suicide, citing workplace bullying as the motive, and was replaced by Choi Soo-yeon.
 Han later led Naver's expansion in Europe.